jazik/termenv/README.md

 If you are installing the playbook in a remote system, container or in a virtual machine, then note that the terminal will not display patched fonts unless you install the fonts in your local system.
-You can for example run just the `nerd-fonts` tag in your host system and rest of playbooks in the remote system.
 For how to configure your terminal to use the fonts see your terminal documentation.